Skipperblogs/Boat-tracking-Wordpress-plugin/readme.txt

 While the free version of Skipperblogs allows you to create a map, import GPX files, and edit your track with a powerful editor, the Premium version allow you to automatically update your position through marine trackers like AIS, Iridium etc.

 In order to display the map your must create a free account on [Skipperblogs](https://www.skipperblogs.com/register?source=wp).
-This plugin will fetch your navigation data from Skipperblogs and display it on your Wordpress site.
+This plugin will send your MapId to fetch your navigation data from Skipperblogs and display it on your Wordpress site.
+It uses Leaflet.js to display the navigation data on OpenStreetMap tiles layer.

 == Adding the map ==